Tines Pages and Applications Bootcamp Guide

 💡Note

-Repeat those steps to create a second input field for the last name.
+Repeat those steps to create a second input field and name it "Last Name".
 Drag a “Short text” element over below the first one, change the name, and mark it as required.

 Finally, add an “Option” element to create a checkbox list of tools for the new user.
 Click and drag the element over to the page below the “Last Name” field and above the “Submit” button.